-Summary: A wrap-up of the 2017 and 2018 reports on the search for breakthrough treatments for Alzheimer’s, Parkinson’s disease, and other forms of dementia, showing the advancements made in understanding, treating and preventing these neurodegenerative diseases, including promising therapies in the pipeline.
-[This article first appeared on the website LongevityFacts.com.
+Summary: A wrap-up of the 2017 reports on the search for breakthrough treatments for Alzheimer’s, Parkinson’s disease, and other forms of dementia, showing the advancements made in understanding, treating and preventing these neurodegenerative diseases, including promising therapies in the pipeline.
+[This article first appeared on LongevityFacts.com and was updated on March 21, 2018.
 Author: Brady Hartman. ]

-During all of 2017 and early 2018, researchers made advances towards understanding what causes Alzheimer’s, Parkinson’s and other forms of dementia.
+During all of 2017, researchers made advances towards understanding what causes Alzheimer’s, Parkinson’s and other forms of dementia.
 During the year, brain scientists announced they have many promising treatments for dementia in the pipeline.
 Moreover, researchers have suggested ways to prevent these disabling neurodegenerative diseases.

 Here’s a wrap-up of advancements made in understanding, treating and preventing dementia.